 The following tutorial will show you how to assign accumulators to your employees.

-The first step is to choose the Employee - Accumulator Items menu command.
-This opens the Accumulator Items screen where you can define non-statutory deductions (and their related Benefit items when applicable), for each employee.
+From the Payroll tab, open the Employee - Accumulator Items screen where you can define non-statutory deductions (and their related Benefit items when applicable), for each employee.

 4K - Define an Employee's Year-to-Date Earning Information (Optional):

 As mentioned in the note above, you will need to enter each employee's current year-to-date values if you are moving to eNETEmployer part-way through the year and have paid wages to your employees.
-Similarly, if you need to make manual adjustments to any of eNETEmployer's calculated payroll amounts, you can do so using the Y.T.D.
-Earning Items screen.
+Similarly, if you need to make manual adjustments to any of eNETEmployer's calculated payroll amounts, you can do so using the Employee - YTD Earnings screen.

 The following tutorial will show you how to enter year-to-date earning information for your employees.